sujmurth/Junos_Service_Health_-Heuristic_Package/README.md

 - A Junos PCEP Data Collector aggregate CLI package.
 - Custom HP rules, subservices, metrics, and plugin logic for multivendor L3VPN service health.

-Do not commit lab credentials or device passwords to this repository.

 ## Repository Contents